AI-Hypercomputer/xpk/recipes/Usage.md

                         is allowed in a command.
   --dry-run, --no-dry-run
                         If given `--dry-run`, xpk will print the commands it wants to run but not run them.
-This is imperfect in cases where xpk might branch based on the output of commands
+This is perfect in cases where xpk might branch based on the output of commands
   --skip-validation, --no-skip-validation